yzabeli/yzabeli/README.md

 - 🔭 I’m a Full Stack Web Developer
 - 👯 I’m looking to collaborate on Mobile Apps and Software Development
 - 😺 I'm passionate about cats
+- 🙃 Pronouns: She / Her
 - 📫 How to reach me: yzabeliidalgo@gmail.com

 ---